microsoft/Kusto-Query-Language/doc/index.md

 ---
 title: Kusto Query Language (KQL) overview- Azure Data Explorer
-description: This article is a general overview of the Kusto Query Language in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 12/12/2021
+description: Learn about how to use Kusto Query Language to explore data. ms.reviewer: alexans ms.topic: reference ms.date: 12/19/2022
 adobe-target: true
 ---
 # Kusto Query Language (KQL) overview

 Kusto Query Language is a powerful tool to explore your data and discover patterns, identify anomalies and outliers, create statistical modeling, and more.
-The query uses schema entities that are organized in a hierarchy similar to SQL's: databases, tables, and columns.
+The query uses schema entities that are organized in a hierarchy similar to SQLs: databases, tables, and columns.

 ## What is a Kusto query?